 How I Do License Appeals

-Here's how a Michigan driver’s license reinstatement case is handled in my Office, from your first call through winning back your License:
+Here's how a Michigan driver’s license reinstatement case is handled in my office, from your first call through winning back your license:

-About half of my Clients live rather far away, so convenience is important.
-Whether you live an hour away, or live across the country, you'll only have to make two trips back to the Detroit area: one trip to see me, and a second, a few months down the road, to attend your License Hearing.
+About half of my clients live rather far away, so convenience is important.
+Whether you live an hour away, or live across the country, you'll only have to make two trips back to the Detroit area: one trip to see me, and a second, a few months down the road, to attend your license hearing.

-The first official step in a Michigan license restoration appeal is to file a Request for Hearing along with a completed Substance Abuse Evaluation form (issued by the state, and technically called a "Substance Use Evaluation," but everyone in the world says "abuse," so we'll just stick with that), as well as the appropriate Letters of Support with the Michigan Secretary of State's Driver Assessment and Appeal Division (DAAD).
-Before you ever even take this "official" first step, I control and manage things by verifying the proper completion of these documents.
-This is why I can Guarantee a first time win.
+The first official step in a Michigan license restoration appeal is to file a Request for Hearing along with a completed substance abuse evaluation form (issued by the state, and technically called a "Substance Use Evaluation," but everyone in the world says "abuse," so we'll just stick with that), as well as the appropriate letters of support with the Michigan Secretary of State's Administrative Hearing Section (AHS).
+Before we ever even think of taking this "official" first step, I control and manage things by going over and triple-checking that everything has been done correctly.
+This is why I Guarantee a first time win.

-“Letters of Support” must also be filed with the DAAD.
-While I will certainly provide some sample copies of these Letters to you at our first meeting, and go over how we'll eventually get them to a finished product, given the overwhelming importance of the Support Letters in a Michigan drivers license restoration appeal, your main job is to get draft copies back to me so that I can edit and revise them for you.
+Letters of support must also be provided to the AHS when your case is filed.
+I provide some sample outline of letters at our first meeting, and will go over how they should be done.
+However, given the overwhelming importance of the support letters in a Michigan drivers license restoration appeal, your main job is to get draft copies back to me so that I can edit and revise them for you.
 My job is to put together a winning case, and I back that up with a first time win Guarantee.
-As a result, you can expect we'll both be doing a lot of work on your letters to make sure they're just right.
+As a result, you can expect that I will be doing a lot of work on your letters to make sure they're just right.

-For you, that means finally slipping a valid Driver's License back into your wallet!
+For you, that means finally slipping a valid driver's license back into your wallet!

 As your Michigan drivers license attorney, that means I've helped someone get back what they've worked for, and deserve, along with another first-time win on my record.